Castronova/jekyll-site/research/index.md

 Due to the complex nature of watershed systems, it is often necessary to integrate multiple simulation models to predict holistic system response.
 This research explores the use of a component-based approach for the runtime integration of models, implemented as "plug-and-play" software components.
 Our motivation was to quantify performance overhead costs introduced by adopting a component-based paradigm for loosely integrating hydrologic simulation models.

 This research consisted of constructing a standard rainfall/runoff watershed system using the Open Modeling Interface (OpenMI) in which infiltration, surface runoff, and channel routing processes are each implemented as independent model components.
 The performance of this model was analyzed to quantify the computational scaling of the loose integration approach, against the Hydrologic Engineering Center's Hydrologic Modeling System (<a target="_blank" href="http://www.hec.usace.army.mil/software/hec-hms/">HMS</a>).
-The findings of this study are published in <a href="/download/castronova_OpenMI_2013">Castronova and Goodall, 2013</a>.
+The findings of this study are published in **Castronova and Goodall, 2013**.
 The results suggest that the overhead introduced by runtime communication of data is not significant when applied for semi-distributed watershed modeling.

 <br>

 ## The Simple Model Wrapper
-<a href="/download/castronova_SMW_2010.pdf">PDF</a>

 Component software architectures offer an alternative approach for building large, complex hydrologic modeling systems.
 In contrast to more traditional software paradigms (i.e. procedural or object-oriented approaches), using component-based approaches allows individuals to construct autonomous modeling units that can be linked together through shared boundary conditions during a simulation run.
 One of the challenges in component-based modeling is designing a simple yet robust means for authoring model components.
 The Simple Model Wrapper (SMW) is an approach for efficiently creating standards-based, process-level hydrologic modeling components.
-Using this approach, a hydrologic process is implemented as a modeling component by:</p>
+Using this approach, a hydrologic process is implemented as a modeling component by:

 <div style="float: right; margin: 1em">
 ![swm]({{site.baseurl}}/img/simple_model_wrapper.jpg){:height="300px" width="500px"}